 |Are you looking for new ways to study the Bible?
 You can use a Study Bible and use one of these: 11 Ways to Study the Bible: Methods, Techniques & Tips.
 In the article, I explore different ways to study the Bible for which a Study Bible could be very useful.|

-If you’re looking for a thorough Study Bible, I recommend the one I used in the examples for this article: the ESV Study Bible (link to Amazon opens in a new window).
-But for beginners, I recommend the CSB Tony Evans Study Bible (You can check the reviews on Amazon) instead because it has more of a devotional approach along with solid Biblical scholarship.
+If you’re looking for a thorough Study Bible, I recommend the one I used in the examples for this article: 1) The ESV Study Bible (link to Amazon opens in a new window), and 2) For beginners, the CSB Tony Evans Study Bible (You can check the reviews on Amazon) – it has more of a devotional approach along with solid Biblical scholarship.